Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 Great no [stack canary](https://en.wikipedia.org/wiki/Stack_buffer_overflow), but the stack is not executable ([NX Bit](https://en.wikipedia.org/wiki/NX_bit) enabled).

-The next step is to know from what offset we start controlling the instruction pointer **rip**, we can do this manually but trying different lengths, but we can also use `ragg2` to generate a [Debruijn sequence](https://en.wikipedia.org/wiki/De_Bruijn_sequence) and calculate the exact offset after the crash.
+The next step is to know from what offset we start controlling the instruction pointer **rip**, we can do this manually by trying different lengths, but we can also use `ragg2` to generate a [Debruijn sequence](https://en.wikipedia.org/wiki/De_Bruijn_sequence) and calculate the exact offset after the crash.

 The size of wrap's stack frame is **0x70** (112 in decimal), so let's generate a sequence slightly greater than 112